 Authored by the expert who managed and guided the team behind the Belgium Property Pack

-We constantly update this blog post to reflect the latest Brussels property prices and regulations.
+We constantly update this blog post because Brussels property taxes, mortgage rates, rental rules, and urban-planning rules can change.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Brussels.